rubyfu/RubyFu/en/required_gems.md

 #### Module 0x2 \| System Kung Fu

-* virustotal - A script for automating virustotal.com queries
+* virustotal - A script for automating virustotal.com queries.
-* uirusu - A tool and REST library for interacting with Virustotal.org
+* uirusu - A tool and REST library for interacting with Virustotal.org.
 * clipboard - Lets you access the clipboard on Linux, MacOS, Windows and Cygwin.

 **Extra gems**